ttafsir/evengsdk/README.md

   * networks
 * `Users` - manage system users
 * `System` - View system status and resources (node templates, network types, user roles, etc..)

-## The `eve-ng` CLI Application

-The CLI application makes it very simple to quick work with EVE-NG, especially in situation where you would like to automate lab builds and testing using CI/CD.

 ```zsh
 ➜ eveng --help